wawanUnic/YouTubeDownloader/README.md

 ## Ports used (server):
 - 22 - SSH - server management.
 Login only by key
-- 2468 - YouTubeDownloader (web)
+- 2468 - HTTP - YouTubeDownloader

 ## Ports used (balancer):
 - 22 - SSH - balancer control.
 Login only by key
-- 80 - HHTP - web interface (web).
+- 80 - HHTP - web interface.
 Returns permanent redirect to HTTPs
-- 443 - HTTPs - web interface (web).
+- 443 - HTTPs - web interface.
+- 8404/stats - HTTP - statistics

 ## Add a new user
 Working as root